 WHY?
 What is the purpose of the dissemination and communication activity?
 What are the objectives of the dissemination and exploitation plan?

 WHO?
 WHAT?
 HOW?
-Who is the targeted audience What information should be Mechanisms and tools envisaged delivered in the strategy: Project website, Who should be involved in Each stakeholder and target group Social Media. communication processes relevant for the project may have Events, different information Summer Schools etc. requirements WHEN?
+Who is the targeted audience What information should be delivered Mechanisms and tools envisaged in the strategy: Who should be involved in communication processes Each stakeholder and target group relevant for the project may have different information requirements Project website, Social Media, Events, Summer Schools etc. WHEN?
 BY WHOM?
 WHERE?
-NPP-SOL partners will ensure the The location of communication The Strategy will detail each timing of the dissemination communication activities is also important.
-Target and dissemination task of the project activities are effective.
-Projects audiences should be reached wherever they are and at all activities, outputs and will assign clear milestones will be accompanied responsibility to specific partners. relevant levels (local, regional, by the relevant communication It will be updated regularly during EU and beyond). activities. the implementation of the project.